3rd Royal Lancashire Militia (The Duke of Lancaster's Own): Napoleonic Wars

-The Peace of Amiens was short-lived, and the militia was called out again: the 3rd Royal Lancashire Militia being embodied on 4 April 1803 under the command of Col Wilson Gale-Braddyll of Conishead Priory.
-From about 1804 the regiment's 10 companies included a rifle company.
 During the French Wars the militia were employed anywhere in the country for coast defence, manning garrisons, guarding prisoners of war, and for internal security, while the Regular Army regarded them as a source of trained men if they could be persuaded to transfer.
 The 3rd RLM was successively stationed at Exeter, Bristol, Gosport, Alton, Chichester and Dover.
 The regiment was granted the subtitle The Prince Regent's Own in 1813 (Col Gale-Braddyll was an associate of the Prince Regent).

 The 3rd RLM volunteered for service in Ireland in 1813.
 Although most of the militia was disembodied after the Treaty of Fontainebleau in April 1814, the 3rd RLM was still in Ireland when Napoleon escaped from Elba and returned to power in France in 1815.
 The three regiments of Lancashire Militia, which happened to be stationed together at Dublin, were allowed to recruit back to full strength by ballot and 'by beat of drum'.
 They also provided drafts of around 1000 volunteers to the regular regiments being sent to Belgium.
 There is a story that many of the Guardsmen at the Battle of Waterloo were still wearing their Militia uniforms.
 The militia continued to do duty after the Battle of Waterloo while much of the Regular Army was with the Army of Occupation, and the 3rd RLM did not return from Ireland to be disembodied until January 1816.

 Long peace

-An Act of 1817 allowed the annual training of the Militia to be dispensed with.
+The Militia Act 1817 (57 Geo.
+3. c.
+57) allowed the annual training of the Militia to be dispensed with.
 So although officers continued to be commissioned into the regiment and the ballot was regularly held, the selected men were rarely mustered for drill.
 The 3rd RLM's rifle company was disbanded in 1829.
 In 1831 King William IV bestowed on the three Lancashire Militia Regiments the additional title The Duke of Lancaster's Own. (replacing the title 'Prince Regent's Own' carried by the 3rd RLM).
 No further militia training took place for the next 21 years.
 Although officers continued to be appointed to fill vacancies (the local politician John Wilson-Patten (later Lord Winmarleigh) was appointed colonel in 1842) the ballot was suspended.

 1852 reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: